 There’s a clog in your chimney

 Leaky chimneys can cause moisture damage to the point that bricks fall into the chimney and clog it up (commonly seen in older homes that are not lined) or an animal builds a nest in the chimney clogging it up.
-Whatever the case maybe, if the chimney is clogged there is a problem with the airflow, which could result in no heat and hot water or a more severe type of leak — carbon monoxide.
+Whatever the case, if the chimney is clogged, there is a problem with the airflow.
+Airflow problems can result in no heat and hot water or a more severe type of leak — carbon monoxide.